Lesser Spotted Woodpecker: Identification, Habitat & Facts

 Greater spotted woodpeckers are noticeably larger than lesser spotted woodpeckers – tending to be about the same size as a starling or blackbird.
 They have a crimson patch under their tail, spotted wings and a black and white back.
 In contrast, a lesser spotted woodpecker is only about the size of a chaffinch or sparrow, with black and white stripes on the back and no red under the tail.
 Male lesser spotted woodpeckers also have a red patch on the top of the head which helps to differentiate them from females.

-Call and song, what does a lesser spotted woodpecker sound like?
+What does a lesser spotted woodpecker sound like?

 Their call is a repeated shrill of ‘kee-kee-kee’.

-Breeding starts from early May.
-They nest in holes in trees, usually soft decayed wood.
-Sometimes they may bore a hole in a side branch.
-Both adults bore the hole, which consists of a tunnel about 3cms in diameter which curves down to an elongated chamber.
 Four to six eggs are laid (sometimes three to eight).
 They are thin shelled, glossy white.
 Both sexes incubate, the male sitting at night, for fourteen days.
 Both tend the young, which hatch naked, feeding them with insects brought in the bill until they leave the nest after about three weeks.

 What do lesser spotted woodpeckers eat?